-Who is a good candidate for Blepharoplasty (Eyelid Surgery)?
+Who is a good candidate for Eyelid Surgery?

-What can I expect while recovering from Blepharoplasty (Eyelid Surgery)?
+What can I expect while recovering from Eyelid Surgery?

 There will be intermittent tearing and/or dryness of the eyes along with some mild tenderness, bruising, and swelling around the eyes.
 An ice pack can be applied for the first 24 hours to help decrease swelling and bruising.
 Head elevation for the first week after surgery will help decrease swelling.
 Any permanent sutures will be removed at your first post-operative visit a few days after your surgery.

 Are the results of Blepharoplasty permanent?